Xunius/gplot/docs/others.rst

    so as to avoid leaving a wasted space.

 Additionally, setting ``axes_grid = True`` will add axis grid lines.
-This is turned off by default, and is indenpentent from the axis ticks/ticklabels: one can have only axes grid lines without any ticks/ticklabels.
+This is turned off by default, and is independent from the axis ticks/ticklabels: one can have only axes grid lines without any ticks/ticklabels.